ldengel3718/Engr3/README.md

 https://cvilleschools.onshape.com/documents/fa1ce5a92c7f41be972212e2/w/7742c39d70ca113353fe7592/e/d0b1e1f45cf057de39f2c453
 ### Reflection
 This assignment was the hardest one out of all the Onshape assignments.
 I struggled with making the top section and getting the dimensions correct.
 I also struggled with the pillars on the side ad getting the circles correct on the bottom of them.

+## Robot Gripper Design

+### Assignment Description

+This is the design for our project.
+We will have a claw pick up a can and put it in the trash.
+### Evidence
+Not completed yet, will be submitted when design is finalized.

+### Part Link
+Not done yet
+### Reflection
+We are not completely done with this design yet.
+We are working on the arm and the functions of the gripper.
+We will finish the documentation when the design is complete.